-When checking the area of burning involved, only the second and third degree burns are totaled.
-First degree burns tend to hold onto water so, unlike second and third degree burns, there aren’t the fluid losses involved.
+When checking the area of burning involved, only the second and third-degree burns are totaled.
+First-degree burns tend to hold onto water, so there aren’t the fluid losses involved, unlike second and third-degree burns.

-If the burn involves more than 15 percent to 20 percent of body area, there can be significant fluid losses and the presence of shock.
-IV fluids are indicated whenever there are large areas of 2nd and 3rd degree burns involved.
-According to the Parkland Formula for traumatic burn fluid loss: 4 cc of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty four hours, with the first half given over 8 hours.
-This involves about 8000 cc of fluid in a 175 pound person with a 25 percent burn.
+If the burn involves more than 15 percent to 20 percent of the body area, there can be significant fluid losses and the presence of shock.
+IV fluids are indicated whenever large areas of 2nd and 3rd-degree burns are involved.
+According to the Parkland Formula for traumatic burn fluid loss: 4 ccs of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty-four hours, with the first half given over 8 hours.
+This involves about 8000 ccs of liquid in a 175-pound person with a 25 percent burn.

-The greater the percent of skin burned, the greater is the risk of death.
-Those with burns less than 20 percent of their body area involved will generally survive but those with burns covering greater than 50 percent of the body have a much higher mortality risk, depending on age and the presence of other medical conditions.Signs and Symptoms of facial burns
+The greater the percentage of skin burned, the greater the risk of death.
+Those with burns less than 20 percent of their body area will generally survive.
+Still, those with burns covering greater than 50 percent of the body have a much higher mortality risk, depending on age and the presence of other medical conditions.Signs and Symptoms of Facial Burns

-The signs and symptoms of a burn depend on the type of the burn.
-For example, a superficial first degree burn will be dry and red.
+The signs and symptoms of a burn depend on the type of burn.
+For example, a superficial first-degree burn will be dry and red.
 It will be perceived as fairly painful.
 The skin is red but will blanch and turn white when one presses on it.
 There may be some swelling of the skin.
 There are no blisters and no insensible fluid loss.
 This is a burn that looks a great deal like sunburn.
-It tends to fade over a 5 day period of time.
+It tends to fade over 5 days.

-A superficial, partial thickness, 2nd degree burn is moist with a weeping red base.
+A superficial, partial thickness, a second-degree burn is moist with a weeping red base.
 The epidermis can separate from the dermis, causing a fluid-filled blistery wound.
-The area blanches from red to white when you push on it and the sensation of air on the wound leads to increased pain.
+The area blanches from red to white when you push on it, and the sensation of air on the wound leads to increased pain.
 It should be kept cool because heat makes the pain worse.
-It is one of the more painful types of burns because the nerve endings are raw and not burned up as in a third degree burn.
+It is one of the more painful burns because the nerve endings are raw and not burned up as in a third-degree burn.

-In a deeper partial thickness burn (a deep 2nd degree burn), the blisters are generally quite loose and easily removed.
+The blisters are generally quite loose and easily removed in a deeper partial-thickness burn (a deep second-degree burn).
 The remaining skin might be moist or a waxy dry.
-The skin color is a patchy blend of red to white and the skin doesn’t blanch regardless of the amount of pressure put on it.
-It may or may not be painful, depending on the amount of nerve damage; however, the patient may feel pressure when touched.
+The skin color is a patchy blend of red to white, and the skin doesn’t blanch regardless of the amount of pressure put on it.
+Depending on the amount of nerve damage, it may or may not be painful; however, the patient may feel pressure when touched.

-In a full thickness burn, the skin looks gray, like leather, white and waxy or charred and blackened, depending on the type of burn.
-If many of the nerve endings are damaged, the only sensation the patient feels is that of deep pressure on palpation.Treatment of facial burns
+In a full-thickness burn, the skin looks gray, like leather, white and waxy, or charred and blackened, depending on the type of burn.
+If any nerve endings are damaged, the only sensation the patient feels is that of deep pressure on palpation.Treatment of Facial Burns

-It’s important to quickly look at cause when treating a facial burn.
-Fast treatment is vital in lessening tissue destruction.
+It’s important to quickly look at the cause when treating a facial burn.
+Prompt treatment is vital in lessening tissue destruction.
 You need first to think of first aid for facial burns.

-- Putting a cool, damp cloth on the burn to cool the skin.
+- Put a cool, damp cloth on the burn to cool the skin.
 Don’t use ice as this can damage the tissues.

 - Don’t use ointments, butter, oils, or grease on the burned area.

-- Cover the burn with a dry piece of clean cloth or a sterile gauze.
+- Cover the burn with a dry piece of clean cloth or sterile gauze.

 - Don’t cover the burn with a fluffy towel or blanket.